austinvaness/BowlingDisplay/README.md

 # BowlingDisplay
 A Space Engineers script for bowling.
-Requires Canvas.cs and BlockFinder.cs Mixins.
+Requires Canvas and BlockFinder Mixins.